builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 ---
 Note :memo:

-Before I go over this scenario I was to clear up a misconception that may comes up.
+Before I go over this scenario I was to clear up a misconception that may come up.
 I fully realize that the situation I am showing below was used in an example before when we talked about our Mediator example.
-The difference between the previous example, and the example below is that it was used in library code, where this is application level code.
+The difference between the previous example and the example below is that the previous example was used in library code, where this is application level code.
 There are subtle and unique differences between writing a library or third-party code, and writing an application.
 This is one of them where something may be appropriate in one situation, and not appropriate in another.

 ---